HuaiyuWEI/huaiyuwei.github.io/_pages/about.md

 ![Idealized simulation of abyssal prograde flows](images/Neptune_model.png)

-*Observations and simulations have revealed ubiquitous prograde mean flows (currents aligned with the direction of topographic Rossby wave propagation along isobaths) over sloping topography in the abyssal ocean.
-Using idealized simulations, we show that prograde flows (red shading in the bottom left panel) are driven by eddy momentum fluxes (black arrows) resulting from mesoscale eddy stirring of potential vorticity gradients induced by the sloping seafloor.*
+*Observations and simulations have revealed widespread prograde mean flows (currents aligned with the direction of topographic Rossby wave propagation along isobaths) over sloping topography in the abyssal ocean.
+Using idealized simulations, we show that prograde flows (red shading in the bottom left panel) are driven by eddy momentum fluxes (black arrows) resulting from mesoscale eddy stirring of potential vorticity (PV) gradients induced by the sloping seafloor.
+We found that eddy PV stirring becomes much less efficient over steeper slopes, resulting in reduced PV mixing and weaker prograde flows, despite larger background PV gradients induced by the steep seafloor.*

 ---